feMoraes0/feMoraes0/README.md

 ## :mag: Interests

- - :iphone: Mobile development with React Native and Flutter;
+ - :iphone: Mobile development with React Native;
  - :computer: Web development with VueJS and ReactJS;
  - :closed_lock_with_key: Backend development majoritarily with NodeJS;
  - :construction: Always descovering something new about Animations :heart: , State management (Redux & VueX), Conventional Commits, Clean Code, TDD and other pontual topics;